dotnet/docs/docs/architecture/maui/dependency-injection.md

 Once all services have been registered, the `MauiAppBuilder.Build` method should be called to create our `MauiApp` and populate our dependency injection container with all the registered services.

 > [!IMPORTANT]
-> Once the `Build` method has been called, the dependency injection container will be immutable and no longer can be updated or modified.
-Ensure that all services that you will need within your application have been registered before the `Build` methodÍ.
+> Once the `Build` method has been called, the dependency injection container is immutable and can no longer be updated or modified.
+Ensure that all services that you need within your application have been registered before you call `Build`.

 ## Resolution